Collegium Completes the Acquisition of BDSI

-STOUGHTON, Mass., March 22, 2022 (GLOBE NEWSWIRE) -- Collegium Pharmaceutical, Inc. ( COLL) (“Collegium”) today announced that it has completed the acquisition of BioDelivery Sciences International Inc. ( BDSI) (“BDSI”).
+STOUGHTON, Mass., March 22, 2022 (GLOBE NEWSWIRE) -- Collegium Pharmaceutical, Inc. (Nasdaq: COLL) (“Collegium”) today announced that it has completed the acquisition of BioDelivery Sciences International Inc. (Nasdaq: BDSI) (“BDSI”).

 “This acquisition is a major step forward in our mission to build a leading, diversified specialty pharmaceutical company committed to improving the lives of people living with serious medical conditions,” said Joe Ciaffoni, President and Chief Executive Officer of Collegium.
 “We have significantly diversified the business and expanded our overall revenue scale.
 This transaction is immediately and highly accretive, and we are now focused on seamless integration and delivering identified synergies of at least $75 million within twelve months.”